The Conservation District Board is made up of seven elected members known as Supervisors

 Mason Quiram - District Program Director

 Mason is an Oldham County native, and graduate of Oldham County High School.
-Mason went on to study at Western Kentucky University where he graduated with a degree in Environmental Sustastainability and Geographic Studies.
+Mason went on to study at Western Kentucky University where he graduated with a degree in Environmental Sustainability and Geographic Studies.
 Back in his hometown after college, Mason hopes to apply his education to helping protect Oldham County’s natural environment.

 Mason was raised in a family where gardening started from an early age, and trips to the farmers market were a weekly occasion.
 Growing up Mason frequently went camping, hiking and fishing.
 In the past few years, his family has also started raising chickens and beekeeping.